GitWyd/RM_Retinas/README.md

 Inspired by the original Retinas repository, Retinas V2 offers enhanced capabilities for AprilTag tracking and pose estimation using OpenCV.

 ## Requirements
 Requirements for the Robot Metabolism Project applies here as well
-    - python3.8
+- python 3.8
 - ubuntu 20.04

 ## Installation